Lost in Tracking Translation: A Comprehensive Analysis of Visual SLAM in Human-Centered XR and IoT Ecosystems: Introduction

 \section{Introduction}

 Tracking systems are fundamental to immersive Extended Reality (XR) applications, facilitating accurate and real-time navigation and mapping that are crucial for creating immersive and interactive experiences~\cite{AR-SLAM-survey-cite-billinghurst2015survey, SLAMAR-klein2007parallel}.
 However, various challenges must be addressed for accurate tracking, particularly in human-centered scenarios like XR~\cite{cadena2016past, why-slam-fail}.
 Tracking systems in XR face additional challenges due to human factors such as unpredictable movements, inter-individual variability, contextual factors, cognitive load, occlusions from body parts, physical safety concerns, adaptive requirements, and the need for real-time interaction.
 These elements introduce layers of unpredictability and complexity, further complicating the tracking process.
-These challenges are intertwined, involving (1) the environment's complexity, (2) various locomotion demands, and (3) the inherent limitations of sensing and tracking systems.
+These challenges are intertwined, involving (1) the environment's complexity and the inherent limitations of sensing systems, (2) various locomotion demands, and (3) the inherent limitations of tracking systems.
 As a result, while tracking methods are often presented as generic, their performance significantly varies across different environments, locomotion scenarios, and application settings, such as drones~\cite{burri2016euroc}, autonomous vehicles~\cite{kitti-geiger2013vision}, robotics~\cite{smart-robot}, and other human-centered~\cite{cps-work-luis-human-cyber-safety-crtical, surgery_review,activityaware-fu2021hawatcher} and non-human-centered environments~\cite{aqel2016review-slam-vo-survey, automated-driving-tracking-survey-cvpr-w-milz2018visual}.